Nigeria teenager Okene makes Primera Iberdrola debut in Levante's win over Tenerife | Goal.com

 After two consecutive winless games, Pry's side went to Champions League bidders Tenerife with high hopes of returning to winning ways and put up a fine display to earn a clinical triumph.

-Esther Gonzalez's brace of assists from Alba Redondo and Claudia Zornoza goals, ensured Levante got back on track and inched closer to their Champions League return for the first time since 2009.
+Esther Gonzalez's brace thanks to assists from Alba Redondo and Claudia Zornoza ensured Levante got back on track and inched closer to their Champions League return for the first time since 2009.

 The victory saw Levante open a four-point gap in second position on the Iberdrola table with 58 points after 27 games.